TyBruceChen/Grad-CAM--Understand-deep-learning-from-higher-view/README.md

 #the activation is fed into rest layers (classifier) to get the prediction tensor
 prediction_logits = prediction_logits[:,class_Idx]
 ```
-Gradients back-propagation
+Gradients back-propagation: gradient of classifier logits w.r.t. each (A_{i,j})logit from the feature extractor is calculated respectively, which results an output of the same shape as classifier ```logits[:,sepcified]```.
 ```
 prediction_logits.backward(gradient = grad_output)
 d_act = activations.grad
 ```

-Pooling along height and width of the activation map
+Pooling along height and width of the activation map: Logits are pooled along height and weight. e.x.: (14,14,768) -> (14,14)
 ```
 pooled_grads = torch.mean(d_act,dim = (0,1,2))
 ```